 Here are eight ways to protect your assets during the difficult experience of going through a divorce:

-Legally establish the separation
+Legally establish the separation/divorce

 Once the decision to divorce is made, it’s time to put the separation in writing and in motion, ASAP.
 This signals the start of your new life on your own, but it serves a purpose financially, says Jeremy Straub, the CEO of Coastal Wealth.
 Having this note on your financial files helps protect any money you make after that date.
-So, if you’re separated from your partners for six months before divorce proceedings begin, all of that income is solely yours.
+So, if you’re separated from your partner for six months before divorce proceedings begin, all of that income is solely yours.
 If you don’t make the separation legally binding, then that cash could be subject to being split down the middle.
 This date also applies to decisions involving child support and alimony, he adds.
 (More: Should you file for divorce first?)

 Get a copy of your credit report and monitor activity